The best independent guide to Lisbon

-The peak season is between June and August, and if you visit at this time of year, you should expect the city to feel very crowded.
+The peak season is between June and August, so if you visit at this time of year, you should expect the city to feel very crowded.
 The weather is suitable for spending time on the beach from May until the end of September.

-There can be a significant amount of rain during the winter months (November - February), but the city offers many activities for a wet day.
+While there can be a significant amount of rain during the winter months (November to February), the city offers many activities for those wet days.